niconavarro16/DATA_SI/README.md

 4. Which academic areas are driving OPT (Optional Practical Training) participation?
 5. What hidden trends exist in terms of field growth, volatility, or shifts in student preferences?
 6. What fields of study follow a similar trend pattern?
-7. Which are the msot unstable or volatile fields of study among international students?
+7. Which are the most unstable or volatile fields of study among international students?